 A traffic design plan that specifies the proposed location, configuration, and type of all proposed traffic control devices shall be submitted to the City with the CDs.
+The traffic design plan must be on its own sheet(s).

-4.7.2 Traffic Signing and Markings
+4.7.2 TRAFFIC SIGNING AND MARKINGS